The scam behind ‘BPA-free’

 It’s the one-letter switch that could put your health and the health of your family in jeopardy — and it’s a switch no one has warned you about.

-It’s the shift away from bisphenol-A to bisphenol-S in food containers, packages, and paper products.
+It’s the shift away from bisphenol-A to bisphenol-S in food containers, packages, and paper products to BPA-free products.

 On the surface, it sounds great.